Discovering Our World

 2017.

-The year I travelled to Cambodia on a three-week Our World school immersion program to learn about the influence of history, war, culture, and politics on people and communities.
+The year I travelled to Cambodia on a three-week Our World school immersion program.

 Less than fifty years ago, Cambodia was under the leadership of Pol Pot and the Khmer Rouge — a radical communist regime.
 From 1975 to 1979, they attempted to create a classless, agrarian society.
 Cities were emptied.